Shanisoni/the-deep-green-Web-Technologies/README.md

 - **list-style**: Sets the style of list items (bullet points, numbering).
 - **outline**: Sets the outline properties for an element.

+## JavaScript Features
+- **DOM Manipulation**: JavaScript allows you to manipulate the Document Object Model (DOM) dynamically, enabling interactions with HTML and CSS.
+- **Event Handling**: JavaScript provides the ability to respond to user actions such as clicks, mouse movements, and keyboard input through event handling.
+- **Asynchronous Programming**: JavaScript supports asynchronous programming, allowing you to perform tasks such as fetching data from servers without blocking the main thread.
+- **ES6 Features**: JavaScript ES6 introduces new features such as arrow functions, template literals, and destructuring assignment, enhancing code readability and maintainability.

 ## Usage
 [Provide instructions on how to use your project or how to set it up for development]